Kalindro/luxmed-appointments-hunter/README.md

 Breaching the "fair use policy" for the first time locks the account temporarily for 1 day.
 Breaching it again locks it indefinitely and manual intervention with "Patient Portal Support" is required to unlock it.
 There are safeguards in the script, nonetheless a friendly reminder.
+___
+If you are surprised with amount of commits for such a small project, I'm using this project to test a lot of server and docker related things in my home lab